chasevida/angular-browserify-gulp/README.md

 Gulp is an awkward word to type, I suggest making an abbreviated alias.

+### Angular - Templates
+This repo uses `$templateCache` to load in client side templates.
+These are generated via `$ gulp templates` and compiled into a module in the `build` directory.
+This can then be included in the angular app.
+This allows templates to be developed in html, jade or some other templating language.

 ### Tests - Karma, Jasmine, Mocha & Chai
 The front-end unit tests are kept in relation to their module directory structure similar to Google's recent [best practice document](https://docs.google.com/a/chasevida.com/document/d/1XXMvReO8-Awi1EZXAXS4PzDzdNvV6pGcuaF4Q9821Es/pub).
 It varies a little in that I personally prefer the module pattern as used in ZF2 so it's a mish mash of both.